+IV.
 FINDINGS

-Results of the study of four High-Performing Title 1 schools supported an eleven characteristic model of effective schools.
+A study of four High-Performing Title 1 schools supported an eleven characteristic model of effective schools.
 Each characteristic included processes that operationally defined the characteristic.
 Among these characteristics, school staff ranked Leadership seventh in essentiality and eighth in application among the eleven effective school characteristics.
 This demonstrates a striking difference between the association of leadership with school effectiveness found among effective school models, second highest, and its perceptions by the study's participants, seventh highest in essentiality.
-Nevertheless, it must be noted that all characteristics received levels between "Agree" and "Strongly Agree."
-Not one single shade of "Disagreement" was indicated for any one characteristic.
-Thus, participant perceptions ranged between "Agree" to "Strongly Agree" that all eleven characteristics were essential to their school effectiveness and were being applied in their schools.
+Nevertheless, it must be noted that all characteristics received levels between "Agree" and "Strongly Agree," so differences in the essentiality and application among the characteristics reflect shades of "Agreement" with not one single shade of "Disagreement."
+Thus, participants "Agree" to "Strongly Agree" that all eleven characteristics were essential to school effectiveness and applied in the schools.

 Of the 27 processes that comprised the Leadership characteristic, staff perceived all the processes higher in application than essentiality.
-Thus, the school staff perceived school leaders as applying each process effectively.
-School staff perceived the leaders as passionate for maximizing the success of all students, highly visible in the classrooms, and providing effective school management which were among the most essential and most applied Leadership processes.
+Thus, the school staff perceived the school leaders as applying each process effectively.
+School staff perceived the leaders as passionate for maximizing the success of all students, highly visible in the classrooms, and providing effective school management, which was among the most essential and most applied Leadership processes.
 Thus, school staff perceived the principals applying the most essential Leadership processes effectively.
-However, the Leadership process of improvement of instruction was the third highest essential process, but very low in application, ranked ninth.
+However, the Leadership process of improvement of instruction was the third-highest essential process, but very low in application, ranked ninth.
 The three lowest processes were caring, fairness, and openness to new ideas.
 Nevertheless and similarly as in the total average levels for characteristics, all 27 processes received "Agree" to "Strongly Agree" levels in essentiality and application, so all processes were considered essential to school effectiveness and applied by the schools.

-In school focus groups, staff and parents spoke highly about the principals identifying quality attributes of which the most consistent among the schools were: strong, tough cookie, supportive, competitive, and having high expectations.
+In school focus groups, staff and parents spoke very highly about the principal identifying quality attributes of which the most consistent among the schools were: strong, tough cookie, supportive, competitive, and having high expectations.
 Since these were four of the top schools in the district, the school staff openly discussed their intent to compete strongly and stay on top.
 Moreover, each school's staff focus group stated that school leadership had a tremendous impact on the school's effectiveness.
 Nevertheless, how each staff focus group described its principal was startling different, from "tough cookie" to "too nice," suggesting that while there are consistent leadership qualities, effective principal styles may vary, although competitive stands out as a necessary quality.